 As a result, the compatibility / sharing scenarios that are being studied within the aim of the outline of the response to the Commission consider as a basis the three usage blocks set out in Figure 8.

-ADJACENT CHANNEL COMPATIBILITY
+Compatibility with existing services/applications in the bands adjacent to the unpaired 2 GHz bands

 For the three usage blocks, DA2GC Forward Link (FL) and Return Link (RL), DECT/SRD and PMSE/ ad hoc PPDR, adjacent spectrum compatibility is important with the radio services and applications in the adjacent bands.